atorralb/geoengineer/README.md

     └── README.md

 ###todo
+-terraform node set up

 terraform
 easier, faster with a visual tool to create providers of any kind.

+backlog
+-added .gitignore before unity project was created, git large filesystem wasn't supporing files > 100mb -uninstalled all dotnet sdk, visual studio, net frameworks and reinstalled since unity was giving errors at compile time for using a C# <= 8.0
+-trying xNode framework through unity package manifest (see geogui/pacakges/manifest)